-India’s one of the most prolific and courageous indie filmmaker Qaushiq Mukherjee, better known as Q, is back with another bold yet entertaining film Brahman Naman that’s been premiered in Sundance Film Festival this year and also bagged by Netflix for the worldwide subscription video on demand (SVOD).
+Qaushiq Mukherjee, aka Q, one of India’s most prolific and courageous indie filmmakers, is back with another bold yet entertaining film, Brahman Naman, which premiered at Sundance Film Festival this year and was also picked up by Netflix for the worldwide subscription video on demand service.

-Set in the 80s backdrop, Brahman Naman is a film about a group of Bangalore University’s misfit quiz team members who manage to get into the national championships, and goes on for an alcohol-fuelled train journey to Calcutta to participate in the competition.
+Brahman Naman is a film set in the 1980s about a group of misfit quiz team members from Bangalore University who manage to get into the national championships and embark on an alcohol-fueled train journey to Calcutta to compete.

-They are determined to defeat their arch-rivals while all desperate to lose their virginity.
-Certainly, they think they are super cool, but in reality they are horny geeks doused in their Quiz knowledge and desire of something else.
+They are all desperate to lose their virginity and are determined to defeat their arch-rivals.
+They may believe they are super cool, but in reality, they are horny geeks drenched in Quiz knowledge and the desire for something else.

-Considering the subject matter of Q’s films, be it the black and white rap-musical “Gandu”, or the film “Love in India” where he brought the topic sex from the usual closed doors and linked it to the love story of Lord Krishna and his lover, Radha, there is something unique that must be appreciated.
-He is certainly of the few modern age filmmakers who is at least trying to make whatever he wants to.
+When it comes to the subject matter of Q’s films, whether it’s the black and white rap musical “Gandu” or the film “Love in India,” where he brought the topic of sex out from behind closed doors and linked it to the love story of Lord Krishna and his lover, Radha, there’s something unique to be appreciated.
+He is one of the few modern-day filmmakers who is attempting to make whatever he wants.

 As Q rightly says: “None of my films are for the squeamish.”

 Cast: Shashank Arora, Tanmay Dhanania, Chaitanya Varad, Vaiswath Shankar, Sindhu Sreenivasa Murthy, Sid Mallya.

 The film generated a lot of buzz at Sundance and was even dubbed the “Wildest Sex Comedy.”
 Because most of us haven’t seen it in India, let’s watch it on Netflix as soon as it’s available.